Jacob-Hegy/HTB-Write-Ups/CCNA Notes/README.md

 I've worked through security oriented certifications already, but I haven't spent as much time as I'd like getting my hands dirty with hardware networking.
 That's led me to pursuing a CCNA.
 I'll be uploading notes for each section as I go through so anyone else can use them as well in their endeavors.

+## Disclaimer

+I will be the first to admit, these notes won't be for everyone.
+I already have a background in IT and computer science, so these notes will be appropriate at someone with a similar background.
+Some of the more basic stuff that I'll be skipping over are:
+- Binary
+- Hexadecimal
+- Wireshark
+- IP address fundamentals
+- MAC addresses

+That's not an exhaustive list, just a few topics to give you an idea of the level of stuff I will be glossing over as opposed to doing detail notes for.
+I encourage those that lack knowledge in any topics I seemingly bring up out of nowhere to go through the courses themselves.
+They'll cover those fundamentals that I'm using as a bar for entry.

 ## Study Resources
 I'm using a mix of two Udemy courses at the moment, those being:
 - [Jeremy's IT Lab CCNA 200-301 Course](https://www.udemy.com/course/complete-cisco-ccna-200-301-course/)